-The Applicant is seeking a waiver of the following provisions: §§ 85-849, 85-850, 85-852, and 85-854 since no permanent parking or loading spaces are required to maintain a transmission line and the OnCS-DC and because compliance with this local requirement would be technically impossible or impracticable from a cost and economics perspective.
+The Applicant is seeking a waiver of the following provisions: §§ 85-849, 85-850, 85-852, and 85-854 because they are unreasonably restrictive in view of existing technology since no permanent parking or loading spaces are required to maintain a transmission line and the OnCS-DC and because it will be necessary for commercial vehicles to transverse and park on portions of residential streets in furtherance of constructing the Project for access and to facilitate the work, making compliance with this local requirement technically impossible.
 Further, the Applicant is requesting a waiver of § 85-855 (B) (1) to allow commercial vehicles to park on residential streets during the construction and maintenance of the Project during operations since vehicles not owned by a public utility are anticipated to be required.